splunk/MFG-SOLN-ACCELERATORS/OT Security/README.md

 > The OT Security App is not directly supported by Splunk support

 > [!TIP]
-> For a more complete set of capabilities beyond the OT Security Solution Accelerator and integration with Splunk's Enterprise Security, please see the [OT Security Add-on for Splunk](https://splunkbase.splunk.com/app/5151) or the related [app documentation](https://splunk.github.io/ot-security-solution)
+> For a more complete set of capabilities beyond the OT Security Solution Accelerator and integration with Splunk's Enterprise Security, please see the [OT Security Add-on for Splunk](https://splunkbase.splunk.com/app/5151), related [app documentation](https://splunk.github.io/ot-security-solution), or reach out to your Splunk Sales team.

 ## Included Components